 If possible, we also recommend purchasing a drain snake, or auger, from your local home improvement store.
 These tools are what professional plumbers typically use to grasp and remove stubborn clogs and residual debris.
 If you keep a drain snake handy, you will be able to handle most drain clogs without ever needing expert assistance.

-Below are some extra tips for keeping your home plumbing systems at peak performance, limit buildup and improve care for your pipes:
+There are many things you can do to keep your plumbing system in good condition.
+Here are some tips to keep your home’s plumbing systems at peak performance, limit buildup, and improve care for your pipes.

 For Plumbing Emergencies, Don’t Wait to Call a Professional